dimagi/xform-spec/_sections/70-languages.md

 </itext>
 {% endhighlight %}

 Additional `<text>` entries are added for each localizable string.
 The `<translation>` block is duplicated for each supported language.
 The content should be the same (same set of text ids) but with all strings translated to the new language.
-The language name in the lang attribute should be the shortest [ISO 639 code](http://www.loc.gov/standards/iso639-2/php/code_list.php).
-The app should try to convert this to a human-readable language for the UI.
+It is recommended to use the [ISO 639-1 (or else ISO 629-2 code)](http://www.loc.gov/standards/iso639-2/php/code_list.php) for the lang attribute value.
+The app should try to convert this to a human-readable language name to show in the UI.
 A default="" attribute can be added to a `<translation>` to make it the default language, otherwise the first listed is used as the default.
 Every place localized content is used (all `<label>`s and `<hint>`s) must use a converted notation to reference the dictionary:

 For example: